justcatthefish/ctf-writeups/2019-04-25-Angstrom2019/pwn/README.md

 This directory contains pwn tasks solutions

-These tasks contains just solving scripts:
+These tasks only contain solving scripts:
 * over my brain
 * pie shop
 * purchases
 * server

-we might add some more details or better writeups if someone pings us to add it
+We might add some more details or better writeups if someone pings us to add it.